anubhavamd/migraphx_userguide/anubhav_migraphx_exp.md

 ##### Parameters:

--   prog ([program](https://rocmsoftwareplatform.github.io/AMDMIGraphX/doc/html/reference/py.html#migraphx.program)) – Program to quantize.
+-   prog (program) – Program to quantize.
--   t ([target](https://rocmsoftwareplatform.github.io/AMDMIGraphX/doc/html/reference/py.html#migraphx.target)) – Target that will be used to run the calibration data.
+-   t (target) – Target that will be used to run the calibration data.
--   calibration (list[dict[str, [argument](https://rocmsoftwareplatform.github.io/AMDMIGraphX/doc/html/reference/py.html#migraphx.argument)*]]*) – Calibration data used to decide the parameters to the int8 optimization.
+-   calibration (list[dict[str,argument]]) – Calibration data used to decide the parameters to the int8 optimization.
 -   ins_names (list[str]) – List of instructions to quantize.

 ## 2.2.5. parse_onnx <a name="anotherparagraph225"></a>